THIS RECIPE FOR THICK AND SOFT CHOCOLATE CHIP COOKIES IS TO DIE FOR!

 So, I have been on this kick of trying to create my own recipe for things lately, from scratch.
 I sooo badly want to be a food blogger someday.
 Like, a really good one.
 I know the only way I am going to get there is through lots and lots of practice, so I’ve been experimenting with recipes like crazy.
 This post contains affiliate links, and I will receive compensation if you make a purchase after clicking on my links.

 One thing that I really wanted to try to create was a perfect chocolate chip cookie recipe.
 There are so many varieties of chocolate chip cookies out there, but I wanted thick and soft chocolate chip cookies that wouldn’t fall all apart when you eat them.
 I wanted them to have substance, and also a really great flavor.
-Well, folks, I have succeeded, and on the first try, too!
-Imagine that!
-I actually did stumble upon a recipe for perfectly thick and soft chocolate chip cookies!
+After some experimenting, I actually did create a recipe for perfectly thick and soft chocolate chip cookies!

 I’ve been baking cookies for many years, and these 6 kitchen tools are my absolute favorite for baking cookies.
 They make it so much faster and easier to bake up a whole bunch of cookies, and I would highly recommend them to anyone who loves to bake cookies.

-These cookies are nice and thick, so soft that they just kind of melt in your mouth as you eat them, but they also hold their shape really well and don’t get crumbs all over the place while you’re eating them.
-To me, they are absolute perfection!
+I absolutely love these thick and soft chocolate chip cookies!
+They just kind of melt in your mouth as you eat them, but they also hold their shape really well and don’t get crumbs all over the place while you’re eating them.
+To me, they are perfection!

 - 3 3/4 cup of all purpose flour